HelloFresh ground beef may be contaminated with E. coli, USDA warns

 Some strains of E. coli, a group of bacteria, are harmless.
 Others can cause urinary tract infections, pneumonia and respiratory infections.
 A person can become infected with E. coli by swallowing an often-invisible amount of animal or human feces in contaminated food or water.

 Symptoms include diarrhea, excessive vomiting, dehydration, stomach cramps and bloody stool, according to the CDC.
-About 265,000 people in the U.S. become sick from E. coli each year, and roughly 30 people die of it.
+About 265,000 people in the United States become sick from E. coli each year, and roughly 30 people die of it.

 Federal food safety officials urge people to eat ground beef only if it has been cooked to 160 degrees Fahrenheit and to confirm that temperature with a food thermometer.
 If the meat is stored in a refrigerator, it should be kept at 40 degrees Fahrenheit and used within a day or two.